Haver Analytics

 Joel Prakken

-Joel Prakken is past Chief US Economist of S&P Global and IHS Markit, co-founder of Macroeconomic Advisers, and past president and director of the National Association for Business Economics.
-He has served as an outside advisor to the Congressional Budget Office, on the Advisory Panel of the Bureau of Economic Analysis, and as a consultant to the Joint Committe on Taxation.
-He holds a bachelor's degree in economics from Princeton University and a PhD in economics from Washington University in Saint Louis.
+Joel Prakken is former Chief US Economist of S&P Global and IHS Markit, co-founder of Macroeconomic Advisers, and past president and director of the National Association for Business Economics.
+He has served as an outside advisor to the Congressional Budget Office, on the Advisory Panel of the Bureau of Economic Analysis, and as a consultant to the Joint Committee on Taxation.
+He holds a BA in economics from Princeton University and a PhD in economics from Washington University in Saint Louis.

 Publications by Joel Prakken